 The History of Pre-Angkor

 of the community.
-After long time, Funan people had become chief of the cities
+After long time, Funan people had become chiefs of the cities

-and king of local state.
+and kings of local states.
 The most important city was Si Thep, where the boss

 became a ruler of the region.
 They gradually increased economic, political and

 According to the "Sui Shu（隋書）", Chenla was located at southwest of Linyi and originally a vassal state of Funan.
 Funan people controlled important market places on land trade routes and the major river traffic-routes.
 At the same time, they dominated vast rice paddy field area along the major rivers of northeast of Thailand and had strong economic and military power.
 This was the situation at the early stage of the 6th century.

 Michael Vickery believes that Funan and Chenla were within one polity and could not be separated.
 Indeed, Funan's one section was Chenla in charge of stocking and transporting the imported western goods.
 However, their division of works had been fixed for a long time, so the character of two groups had changed gradually.
 Funan group of the headquarters was in charge of the direct international trade and Chenla group had been transporters but had dominated vast area of the northeast Thailand and upper part of the Mekong basin and became the great landlord, dominating huge number of villages and farmers.